 The Celtics got physical with the Hawks and they did not respond – a fact that had coach Larry Drew ‘concerned’ following the game.

 “This is a very, very disappointing loss,” Drew said.
-“Probably, for me, the most disappointing loss of the season for the mere fact of playing against a team we have battled in the past and we’ve seen this type of scenario before where we have played well and then when it starts to get a little bit physical, when they start
+“Probably, for me, the most disappointing loss of the season for the mere fact of playing against a team we have battled in the past and we’ve seen this type of scenario before where we have played well and then when it starts to get a little bit physical, when

 As the Hawks take on the Celtics tonight, they will have swingman DeShawn Stevenson available.
 Coach Larry Drew did not use Stevenson against the Pistons last night in order to have his services tonight.